Mianto/face_recognition/README.md

 Facial Recognition Project
 ---

-This is a demo project created for the Term Project of Soft Computing Tool in Engineering for the given topic of Smart City. ([Using face_recognition](https://github.com/ageitgey/face_recognition])]
+This is a demo project created for the Term Project of Soft Computing Tool in Engineering for the given topic of Smart City.

 ## Features